MG Software.

 Second, the AI-driven developer population skews heavily toward TypeScript.
 GitHub reports that 80% of new developers use AI tools within their first week.
 These developers are choosing TypeScript because AI helps them be productive in it faster than in other languages, creating a self-reinforcing cycle.

-Third, the frameworks that dominate modern web development — Next.js, React, SvelteKit, Angular — all default to TypeScript configuration.
+Third, the frameworks that dominate modern web development (Next.js, React, SvelteKit, Angular) all default to TypeScript configuration.
+For a full comparison, see our best frontend frameworks roundup.
 New projects are TypeScript by default, and AI tools generate TypeScript by default.
 The path of least resistance now leads to TypeScript.

 What This Means for Your Tech Stack